KBeichler/ECM24_TinyTO_Serv/Readme.md

 - [ ] Check correct RAM size and set stack pointer in start.S
 - [ ] verify spi_sram.sv with real hardware.
 Reading and writing
+- [ ] check if reset has correct polarity for ASIC

 ## Vivado Project